When Psychiatrists Fail to Diagnose Addictions

 Posted January 21, 2018 | Reviewed by Abigail Fagan

 According to the National Survey on Drug Use and Health (2016), in 2015 substance use disorders affected an estimated 7.8 percent of the U.S. population, representing 20.8 million people.
 Alcohol use disorders affected 15.7 million, and 2.7 million people had both an alcohol use disorder as well as a substance use disorder related to illicit drugs.

 Substance use disorders often co-occur with mental illness.
-According to the same national survey, of the 43.5 million people with a mental illness, 20 percent of people suffer with both substance use disorders and mental illness, representing over 8 million people with co-occurring substance use and mental illness.
+According to the same national survey, of the 43.5 million people with a mental illness, 20 percent of people suffer from both substance use disorders and mental illness, representing over 8 million people with co-occurring substance use and mental illness.

 The current study

 In order to better understand how psychiatry addresses co-occurring mental health and substance use, study authors Mark and Meinhofer (2018) analyzed data on office-based psychiatric visits from the 2012-2015 National Ambulatory Medical Care Survey to determine how care was being provided.
 They looked at diagnostic information and medication prescription to find out what conditions were being treated, and how they were being treated.

 They found that psychiatrists diagnosed a substance use disorder on only 9 percent of office visits total.
 Mark and Meinhofer point out that this means that of the estimated 20 percent of patients with co-occurring mental illness and substance use disorder, less than half are receiving care when seen by outpatient psychiatry.